 Data security concerns not only businesses, but anyone who uses the Internet.
 One of the best ways to safeguard your data is by using a reliable proxy server.
 This places your devices behind a layer of protection that keeps your identity hidden.
 Your requests pass through the proxy, which then forwards them to the destination servers.
 This article helps you configure Firefox for use with a proxy.

-You’ll need to authorize your IP address to use the proxy, which will send your data requests and get back responses while protecting your identity.
+You’ll need to authorize your IP address to use the proxy.
+The proxy will send your data requests and get back responses while protecting your identity.
 You can either authorize your IP address or provide basic access authentication.

 With most proxy services, you can authorize your IP address to the proxy via the service’s dashboard.
 Or you can use the service’s account-management API.